yocto-8/yocto-8/README.md

 With some modifications, **some** demos and games run. **Don't expect it to run much of anything,** manual intervention is often needed to get a cartridge to work (but hopefully fewer as time goes on).

+- Many APIs are left unimplemented.
-Audio support is completely non-existent currently.
+- Audio support is completely non-existent currently.
+- There is no UI (yet).

 It is possible to build and run yocto-8 on the desktop which is currently the preferred way for implementing new API features due to facilitated debugging and allowing a faster development cycle in general.
 The main target remains the embedded implementation.